skramm/homog2d/manual.md

 by the datatype (point or line).
 To achieve this overloading, each of these functions receives as additional (dummy) argument an object of type RootHelper, templated by the numerical type.
-In the definition of the function, this additional argument is ignored, it is there just so that the compiler can select the correct overload (in a similar way of what happens with templates).
+In the definition of the function, this additional argument value is ignored, it is there just so that the compiler can select the correct overload (in a similar way of what happens with templates).